Early Pregnancy Visit*

 - have certain symptoms such as vaginal bleeding, abdominal pain, or severe nausea/vomiting

 CenteringPregnancy, also known as Centering, is an innovative care model that delivers prenatal care to pregnant women/couples in a group setting.
-Groups of 6-12 women/couples, who are expecting within 4-6 weeks of each other, meet for 2-hour sessions instead of traditional 15-minute one-on-one visits.
+Groups of 8-12 women/couples, with similar due dates, meet for 2-hour sessions instead of traditional 15-minute one-on-one visits.